 Marco Bellocchio’s The Traitor [CO][R] came as a welcome change of pace after the inane evening that preceded it.
 A sprawling procedural about the trial of ex-mafioso Tommaso Buscetta, the film rises or falls on its lead’s performance.
 Thankfully, Pierfrancesco Favino delivers the goods: alternatingly thunderous and timid, blustering and heartfelt as the situation demands.
 The film around him is slowgoing, methodic, and not quite as gripping as it ought to be — when it veers into Season 6 Sopranos territory it feels oddly inert.
 But those inert moments are few and far between; for the most part, this riveting courtroom drama is well worth a watch.

 Elia Suleiman’s It Must Be Heaven [CO][P] is a small wonder of a film, managing to be both wistful and hilarious while barely saying a word.
 Armed with the most meticulous mise-en-scène of the festival, Suleiman highlights the minute absurdities of daily life, both in his hometown of Nazareth and in the places he visits (Paris, New York City).
-He isn’t the first to tap into this well, of course; comparisons to silent film stars like Teti are plentiful and deserved.
+He isn’t the first to tap into this well, of course; comparisons to silent film, or the work of Jacques Tati, are plentiful and deserved.
 But I’m struck less by his knack for comedy than by his knack for composition; or, rather, by how he makes composition into its own sort of comedy.
 Too humble to be my favorite but too well-crafted to be much less, I have a feeling this one will only grow with time.

 - Justine Triet’s Sibyl [CO][R] was my last film of the festival, and the only one I didn’t manage to catch at the Lumière proper.
 To be honest, after 11 days of begging, I’d been too burnt out to try.
 But packed into the Buñuel after a relaxing day of wandering the town, I was probably in the best possible mood to enjoy this.
 A tragi-comedy about a therapist who uses her patient’s lives as fodder for her novel, it’s precisely the sort of meta-meta fare the festival eats up.
 And you know what?
 I ate it up too!
 Funny, thought-provoking, and anchored by an excellent performance from Virginie Efira, it was the perfect snack to wrap up the trip; not too heavy, not too light.